 Mar.
 5, 2021 – Margiela-owner OTB acquires Jil Sander

-Japanese apparel group Onward Holdings announced that it will sell the Jil Sander brand to Renzo Rosso’s luxury group, OTB, the parent of Diesel, Maison Margiela, Marni, Amiri, and Viktor & Rolf.
-The financial figures associated with that deal remain undisclosed.
+Japanese apparel group Onward Holdings announced that it will sell fashion brand Jil Sander to Renzo Rosso’s luxury group, OTB, the parent of Diesel, Maison Margiela, Marni, Amiri, and Viktor & Rolf.
+The financial figures associated with the M&A deal remain undisclosed.

 Mar.
 1, 2021 – Kering leads $216 million Vesitaire round